Sidebar

 Hotel Rates

-Call the hotel directly at 401-236-2020.
-Reservations must be made by October 6 to qualify for these rates.
-Mention the Salve Regina University group to guarantee your rate.
+Reservations must be made by October 14, 2025 to qualify for these rates.
+Mention ESAF Annual Meeting to guarantee your rate.

 Deadlines